 We believe that our business model and the nature of our assets provides us with stable, predictable and growing cash flow.
 First, we seek to acquire real property interests and rental streams subject to triple net or effectively triple net lease arrangements, whereby most taxes, utilities, maintenance costs and insurance are the responsibility of either the owner of the communications infrastructure or the property owner.
 Furthermore, Tenant Leases contain contractual rent increase clauses, or "rent escalators", that are tied to a local consumer price index ("CPI"), subject to open market valuation ("OMV") or at a fixed rate of increase, typically at approximately 3%.
 As a percentage of revenue for the year ended December 31, 2022 and as a percentage of annualized in-place rents as of December 31, 2022, approximately 99% of our Tenant Leases had contractual rent escalators.
-Approximately 79% (as a percentage of revenue for the year ended December 31, 2022) of our Tenant Lease contractual rent escalators were either tied to a local CPI or subject to OMV, and the remainder were fixed escalators.
+Approximately 79% (as a percentage of revenue for the year ended December 31, 2022) and 82% (as a percentage of annualized in-place rents as of December 31, 2022) of our Tenant Lease contractual rent escalators were either tied to a local CPI or subject to OMV, and the remainder were fixed escalators.
 In addition, AP Wireless has historically experienced low annual churn as a percentage of revenue, ranging from 1% to 1.5%, primarily due to the significant network challenges and expenses incurred by owners of communications infrastructure in connection with the relocation of these infrastructure assets to alternative sites.
 Finally, we seek to obtain the ability to negotiate amendments and renewals of our Tenant Leases, thereby providing us with additional recurring revenue and one-time fees.